Here is more very important information concerning injured or orphaned wildlife:

 If you find a baby bird that is fully feathered but cannot seem to fly, it is a fledgling.
 This bird is learning to fly and the parents will continue to feed it and teach it to forage for food while it is learning to fly.
-This is true of all bird species, including songbirds, hawks and owls.
+This is true of most bird species, including songbirds, hawks and owls.
+(The exception to this rule would be swallows and swifts – they leave the nest able to fly and if found on the ground are in need of assistance.)
 After they are out of the nest, birds learn to fly from the ground up into low branches.
 Parents will guide the fledglings into the bushes at night to hide from predators.
 If possible keep your dogs and cats restrained for the few days it takes for the fledglings to learn to fly well enough to get out of harm’s way.

 If you found the bird in a high-traffic area, move it to a safe area under the cover of bushes.
 Parents communicate with their young by a series of voice calls.
 As long as a fledgling is placed in its home territory, the parents will be able to locate it and move it to a safe location.
 At a distance, (indoors is best) watch continuously for one hour for the parents to return.
 If the parents don’t return, then the bird needs to be taken to a wildlife rehabilitator.